ryanstout/stoutlang/docs/effects.md

 ## Modifying behavior externally

 Effect types allow you to change the behavior of large sections of code without needing to pass data through every function.
+You also don't need to rely on something like dependency injection, and everything type checks the whole way through.

 In the `save_person` example above, we would normally want File.write to save a file to disk.
 (Since that's what we asked it to do), but when running tests, we might want File.write to change the path to a temp directory, only save in memory, or not save at all.
 Lets take a look at `File.write`'s implementation to see how we might accomplish that.

 ```
+# The action effect definition
 struct FileWriteAction < FileAction {
     def initialize(path: Path, contents: Str) {
         # ...